Places of

 Saint Joseph's Church in Taormina

-decorated by beautiful frescoes, is located in a wonderful position in
+decorated by beautiful frescoes and it is located in a wonderful

 Taormina stones.